k00laidIT/Presentations/README.md

-# VeeamON2023
+# Presentation Materials
-Content and links related to VeeamON2023 sessions
+Content and links related to speaking sessions I've given starting in 2023.